 Note: Your business can apply for both EIDL and PPP loans, but your business cannot use funds from each loan for the same expense.
 (You can use funds from each loan to, for example, pay your payroll, but you cannot “double dip” and receive double compensation for one expense).

-If you apply for an EIDL loan, you can also request an Emergency Economic Injury Grant of $10,000 that can be used to keep your employees on payroll, pay for sick leave or rent, or for any increased production costs.
+If you apply for an EIDL loan, you can also request an Economic Injury Disaster Loan Advance of up to $10,000 that can be used to keep your employees on payroll, pay for sick leave or rent, or for any increased production costs.
+You will not have to repay this loan advance.
 The requirements for the application have also been scaled down and no additional documentation such as tax returns or personal financial statements are required when submitting the application.
-The SBA claims you will receive this grant within three days of the application filing, whether or not you ultimately qualify for a loan.
+The SBA claims you will receive this advance within three days of the application filing, whether or not you ultimately qualify for a loan.
 To qualify, your business needs to be in operation since January 31, 2020, and the enrollment period is open until December 31, 2020.

 Your PPP loan may be able to be converted into a grant, such that you do not need to pay it back.
-Once the PPP loan is secured, you should track all of your relevant expenses for 8 weeks.
-After this time elapses, you then to share with your lender your tracked expenses.
+Once the PPP loan is secured, borrowers have 24 weeks after origination of the loan, or until December 31, 2020, to spend the loan proceeds.
+You should track all of your relevant expenses during these 24 weeks.
+Within ten months after this time elapses, you must apply for forgiveness and share with your lender your tracked expenses.
 The lender will review and, if acceptable, forgive the portion of the loan used for the expenses (i.e., it becomes a grant you do not have to repay).
 If you reduce headcount during this time, the lender will reduce the forgiveness in proportion to the reduction (i.e., if payroll is reduced by 25% forgiveness is reduced by 25%).
-At least 75% of the forgiven amount must be used for employee payroll expenses, and the other 25% may be used for payroll or other approved expenditures, such as rent, utilities, and mortgage interest.
+At least 60% of the forgiven amount must be used for employee payroll expenses, and the other 40% may be used for payroll or other approved expenditures, such as rent, utilities, and mortgage interest.
 It is essential that you maintain clear financial records during this time period.

-For the portion of the loan not forgiven, the interest rate is 1%, and the loan is due after two years.
-Interest does accrue from the start of the loan, but there is a 6-month deferment on the first payment and no prepayment penalty (meaning you can pay off the loan early for no additional fees).
+For the portion of the loan not forgiven, the interest rate is 1%, and the loan is due after five years.
+Interest does accrue from the start of the loan, but there is a 10-month deferment on the first payment and no prepayment penalty (meaning you can pay off the loan early for no additional fees).

 If you received the EIDL $10,000 grant, that will be subtracted from the forgiveness amount.
 Any previous EIDL loans can be rolled into the new PPP loans.